EricZinda/Perplexity/backlog.md

 - Support hosting games in a REST interface

+- I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.
+    - works: I'll have the Grilled Salmon for myself/I'll have the Roasted Chicken for my son
+    - fails: for my son, I'll have the roasted chicken

 - Fix some of the user interface issues:
     - implement a timeout
     - do a better response than "I don't understand the way you used X" and other default messages